 - Advanced bash scripting guide

-- Bash Pocket Reference: Help for Power Users and Sys Admins, 2nd Edition, by Arnold Robbins; a short and useful book for less than ten bucks.
+- Bash Pocket Reference: Help for Power Users and Sys Admins, 2nd Edition, by Arnold Robbins; a short and useful book twelve bucks.

 Editor software is a very personal choice.
-I have primarily been using
+I primarily use

 vi for quick fixes, while others prefer